Sonnerupgaard: The Zeuthen family

 Peder Christian Zeuthen died in 1823.
 His son Christian Frederik Zeuthen bought out the other heirs in 1828.
 He created the Barony of Zeuthen from his three estates in1843.
 Christian Frederik Zeuthen was a co-founder of Kreditkassen til Selvejendoms Fremme and was an elected member of the stænderforsamlingen in 1840 and 1847.
 He was an active member of a circle of landowners who opposed the adoption of the Danish Constitution in 1849.

 Christian Frederik Zeuthen died in 1850 and his widow Sophie Hedvig Schulin then kept the estate until her death in 1866.
-The barony was then passed on to her brother Christian Frederik Schulin who the following year took the name Schulin-Zeuthen.
+The barony was then passed to her brother Christian Frederik Schulin who the following year took the name Schulin-Zeuthen.
 His son constructed a new main building and home farm towards the end of the century.

 Christian Julius William Schulin-Zeuthen died without children in 1919.
 The barony was therefore passed on to his nephew William Christopher Sigismund Schulin-Zeuthen.